-This is the most common technique; it is a minor and safe surgical procedure usually performed under conscious sedation because it is a safe and acceptable or a general anesthetic.
+This is the most commonly used technique; it is a minor and safe surgical procedure usually performed under conscious sedation because it is a safe and acceptable or a general anesthetic.
 Sedation is a safe and ecceptable method of providing pain relief for egg collection.

 A vaginal ultrasound probe with a fine hollow needle attached to it, is inserted into the vagina.
 Under ultrasound guidance, the needle is then advanced from the vaginal wall into the ovary to suck out the fluid from the follicle.
 The fluid is then examined under the microscope to identify the egg.
 Each egg is removed in turn through the needle by a suction device.
 Follicle flushing is not associated with improvement in pregnancy rates or the number of eggs collected, but does increase the duration of the procedure and associated pains.
 The whole procedure takes about 20-30 minutes.